ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ## [1] FALSE
 ```

-Where processx really stands out is the capability to manage execution of many concurrent background processes, without blocking R. It provides an [extensive API](https://processx.r-lib.org/reference/process.html) for launching and controlling processes through objects of a special `process` class.
+Where processx really stands out is the capability to manage execution of many concurrent background processes, without blocking R. It has an [extensive API](https://processx.r-lib.org/reference/process.html) for launching and controlling processes through objects of a special `process` class.

 ```r
 library(processx)